PennLINC/xcp_d/docs/installation.rst

 Container technologies: Docker and Singularity
 ==============================================
-*XCP-D* is a *NiPreps* application, and therefore follows some overarching principles of containerized execution drawn from the BIDS-Apps protocols.
-For detailed information of containerized execution of *NiPreps*, please visit the corresponding `Docker <https://www.nipreps.org/apps/docker/>`__ or `Singularity <https://www.nipreps.org/apps/singularity/>`__ subsections.
-The *NiPreps* portal also containes `extended details of execution with the Docker wrapper <https://www.nipreps.org/apps/docker/#running-a-niprep-with-a-lightweight-wrapper>`__.

-For security reasons, many :abbr:`HPCs (High-Performance Computing)` do not allow Docker containers, but do allow Singularity_ containers.
+*XCP-D* is ideally run via a Docker or Singularity container.
+If you are running *XCP-D* locally, we suggest Docker_.
+However, for security reasons, many :abbr:`HPCs (High-Performance Computing)` do not allow Docker containers, but do allow Singularity_ containers.
 The improved security for multi-tenant systems comes at the price of some limitations and extra steps necessary for execution.

 Manually Prepared Environment (Python 3.8+)
 ===========================================